Texas State Highway 19: History

 SH 19A was a spur route of SH 19 that was originally planned on February 18, 1919, splitting off at Angleton and traveling to Palacios.
-On March 19, 1923, it extended east to Galveston and west to Ganado, with the old route to Palacios being changed to SH 19B.
+On March 19, 1923, it was extended east to Galveston and west to Ganado, with the old route to Palacios being changed to SH 19B.
 On August 21, 1923, the route had been renumbered as SH 58 (now SH 35).

 SH 19B was a spur route of SH 19 that was originally planned on March 19, 1923, from Midfield to Palacios replacing part of rerouted SH 19A.

 On August 21, 1923, the route had been renumbered as SH 59.

 Junction list

 Business routes

 SH 19 has one business route.

 Athens business loop

 Business State Highway 19-J (Bus.
 SH 19-J) is a 4.186 mi long business route through Athens.
 The route was designated on May 27, 2004 after SH 19 proper was re-routed east onto the Jed Robinson Loop, also designated as US 175, SH 31 and Loop 7 (formerly FM 317).
 Bus.
 SH 19-J begins at an interchange with the Jed Robinson Loop and SH 19, north of downtown Athens, heading south on North Palestine Street, while SH 19 heads east along the loop around the city.
 Bus.
 SH 19-J continues south through the town square, which is the location of the Henderson County Courthouse and also comprises the junction with Bus.
 SH 31-H (Tyler Street) and Bus.
 US 175-G (Corsicana Street).
 For a short distance, the business route is paralleled by FM 2494, which takes South Praireville Street, before cutting east, away from Bus.
 SH 19-J on Lakeside Drive.
 The business route curves southeast, still following Palestine Street, past the northern terminus of FM 59 at West Cayuga Drive, before reaching its southern terminus at the Jim Robinson Loop, where SH 19 splits from Loop 7 and serves as a continuation of the route.